 The Contracting Office is responsible for coordinating the university’s contracting processes, and will review all of the documents and any necessary proof of insurance before execution of an agreement/contract.
 Visit the Contracting Office website to obtain additional information regarding contract procedures.
 Review the Minimum Insurance Requirements to properly coordinate coverage requirements and limits.

 We are pleased to announce that Angelo State University launched a new comprehensive travel risk management program partnered with On Call International to provide you emergency and non-emergency services and benefits.
-The Global Assistance Program will provide services ranging from pre-trip planning, to telephone advice, to full-scale medical and security evacuations.
+The Global Assistance Program will provide services ranging from pre-program planning, to telephone advice, to full-scale medical and security evacuations.

 Key features of the new program: